secretstartups/handbook/hiring/interviewing/index.html.md

     Average Time-to-Hire
   </summary>

 We strive to be as expeditious as possible in our hiring process.
 However, the speed of the process can and does vary.
+To see our historical and recent trends related to time-to-hire, please view the [Time to Offer Accept (Days)](https://about.gitlab.com/handbook/hiring/performance_indicators/#time-to-offer-accept-days) chart on the **Recruiting Performance Indicators** page.

-The following is our average *time-to-hire* (i.e. the number of days it takes from the time a candidate starts the recruitment process to when an offer is accepted).
-The *80th Percentile* has been included to account for outliers.
+To note, this metric is calculated by taking the number of days it takes from the time a candidate starts the recruitment process to when they accept an offer.

-- Overall: **53.06 days**
-- Engineering: 60.17 days
-- *80th Percentile: 51.17 days*
-- G&A: 46.13 days
-- *80th Percentile: 29.00 days*
-- Marketing: 42.32 days
-- *80th Percentile: 33.56 days*
-- Product: 73.33 days
-- *80th Percentile: 68.60 days*
-- Sales: 51.63 days
-- *80th Percentile: 37.79 days*

-Source: Greenhouse (ATS); September 2019
 </details>

 <details>